2024 Guide To Traveling with Parkinson’s Disease

 Pack Smart

-Pack up versatile outfits and make sure that you can roll them up together in your luggage.
+Pack versatile outfits and make sure you can roll them up together in your luggage.
 Wear wrinkle-free elastic bands, pullover shirts, and slip-on shoes.
-Rules of travel never change — comfort above all else!
+The rules of travel never change—comfort above all else!

 Use an over-the-door toiletry organizer for easy access once you reach your destination.
 If you need extra special equipment like a walker or cane, label it similarly to how you labeled your luggage.
 These unique items can easily be lost in the hectic shuffle of travel.